andrey-mokhov/graphql-php/docs/en/spiral/enum-type.md

         <td valign="top">
             If the parameter is specified, then in the GraphQL schema this value will be marked as deprecated.
 As the reason will be indicated by the value of this parameter.
-If the parameter is not specified, but in docBlock php values ​​contain the <code>@deprecated</code> tag, then the comment of this tag will be used.
+If the parameter is not specified, but in docBlock php values contain the <code>@deprecated</code> tag, then the comment of this tag will be used.
         </td>
     </tr>
 </table>